EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 # Amity RxRemoteMediator

-We are the `RxRemoteMediator` for a DB + Network based `PagingData` stream which traiggers network requests to fetch more items as user scrolls, and automatically `insert` / `query` necessarily information into / from database, for example, tokens for fetching more pages.
+We are the `RemoteMediator` for a DB + Network based `PagingData` stream which traiggers network requests to fetch more items as user scrolls, and automatically `insert` / `query` necessarily information into / from database, for example, tokens for fetching more pages.

-Another common difficulty of using `RxRemoteMediator` is once items are inserted into database, there is no easy way to tell which item has been deleted, updated or moved, so without a full data comparison or a reliable real-time event from a server we end up showing invalid or outdated data.
+Another common difficulty of using `RemoteMediator` is once items are inserted into database, there is no easy way to tell which item has been deleted, updated or moved, so without a full data comparison or a reliable real-time event from a server we end up showing invalid or outdated data.
 TODO

 ## First, pick the right mediator